TOC (auto-generated)

 Individuals

-1. Under subsection 20-5(1) of the TASA, an individual is eligible for registration, if the individual is aged 18 years or more and the TPB is satisfied that:
+1. Under subsection 20-5(1) of the TASA, an individual is eligible for registration as a tax agent or BAS agent, if the individual is aged 18 years or more and the TPB is satisfied that:

 • the individual is a fit and proper person within the meaning of the TASA (see subsection 20-5(1)(a) of the TASA)